4019. perideó

 Phonetic Spelling: (per-ee-deh'-o)

-Definition: to tie around
+Definition: To bind around, to wrap around

-Usage: I bind (tie) around.
+Meaning: I bind (tie) around.

 NAS Exhaustive Concordance